Learning how to approach retail stores to sell your product is a great skill for wholesale distributors to have in their toolbelt.

 3. Use a product sell sheet

 What is a product sell sheet?
-It’s a single piece of paper that tells your customer key benefits of the product along with details on how to order.
+It’s a single piece of paper that tells your customer the key benefits of the product along with details on how to order.

 A product sell sheet should clearly and concisely explain your product and its purpose.